TasengMancheykhun/cloud_notes/README.md

   * used to start Docker service on a linux system after installation

 * usermod -aG docker $USER
-  * This command adds user to the DOcker group , allowing the user to run Docker commands without sudo
+  * This command adds user to the Docker group , allowing the user to run Docker commands without sudo

 * /etc/docker/daemon.json
   * default Docker configuration file located on a Linux system

+**DOCKER BASIC COMMANDS**

-* docker run
+* `docker run <image name>`
   * command used to create and start a new container from a specified Docker image
   * Eg. `docker run nginx` runs an instance of the nginx application on the host if the image is present in the host.
-If it is not present in the host, it will go to docker hub and pull the imae down.
+If it is not present in the host, it will go to docker hub and pull the image.
+  * Each container automatically get a random ID and name created by Docker like 'silly_sammet'

+* `docker ps`
+  * Lists all running containers and displays their basic information like `container id, image name which is used to run the containers, current running status & name of the container`.

+* `docker ps -a`
+  * Lists all containers running as well as previously stopped (or) exited containers.

+* `docker stop <container ID>`
+  * Stops a running container.
+Can put container ID or Name.

+* `docker rm <container name>`
+  * Remove a stopped container permanently.
+  * Verify using `docker ps -a` and see that it is no longer present in the list.

+* `docker images`
+  * Lists all available images, with informations like `image ID, date created & Sizes`.

+* `docker rmi <image name>`
+  * Removes the image
+  * Remember that no containers of that image should be running when you are removing the image.

+* `docker pull <image name>`
+  * Pulls the image and stores it in the host

+* `docker run ubuntu sleep 5`
+  * Runs ubuntu container for 5 seconds
+* `docker exec <container name> cat /etc/hosts`
+  * This prints the contents of the /etc/hosts file.

+*

 *  Option to use with 'docker run' to run a container in the background (detached mode)
   * -d